Actively Recruiting

 • History of severe vasovagal syncope after blood draw

-• Drug abuse within the last 5 years
+• Drug abuse within last 5 years

-• Engaging in habitual vigorous physical activity
+• Habitual vigorous physical activity

-• Allergy or intolerance to intervention foods
+• Allergic or intolerant to intervention foods

 • Dislike or unwillingness to consume intervention foods